 Here’s a look at the simple process involved in making this recipe.

 - Wash, dry, and trim the stems off of your berries.

 - Use a mandoline to slice into thin, even slices.
-I use the first setting on my mandoline, which is about 1/4-inch thick.

 - Place on a baking tray lined with parchment paper (or parchment-paper free if you use this kind of tray with ridges which helps prevent the food from sticking).

 TIP: Let them cool completely before eating to ensure that they’re crispy.

 If you have very polished knife skills, you totally can, but for the rest of us, a mandoline makes cutting even and think slices easy.
 (Just use the guide that it comes with to protect your fingers from nicks!)

 Do these homemade dried strawberry chips taste the same as store-bought?